ikaro-souza/EShopMS/README.md

 ### [Mediator Pattern](https://refactoring.guru/design-patterns/mediator)

+The Mediator Pattern decouples components by providing a common interface they can communicate through, instead of directly communicating with one another.
+This pattern exemplifies the Dependency Inversion principle, because components depend on the mediator interface (an abstraction) rather than directly on each other, applying DIP even between peers.

 ### [Dual write Problem](https://www.confluent.io/blog/dual-write-problem)

 - Description: The Dual Write Problem is an intrinsic problem that distributed system (such as microservices) face.